beatunes/beaTlet-samples/README.md

 For more info about beaTunes plugin development in general, please see [here](https://www.beatunes.com/en/beatunes-plugin-api.html).

-For more info on how to get started with beaTlets, please see the [getting started](https://www.beatunes.com/en/beatlet-getting-started.html) page.
+To get started with beaTlets, check out the [getting started](https://www.beatunes.com/en/beatlet-getting-started.html) page.

 Help and support is available at http://help.beatunes.com/